To claim an Increase for a Qualified Adult (IQA) you must be getting a

 the means of a couple for social assistance payments.

-assessed.
+income will be assessed.
 An adult dependant's income is assessed for social

 insurance payments as follows: